mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows.md

 | {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/blue.png" >}}  | Transaction initiated by subflow – at the start of the subflow, a new transaction is initiated.
 All the changes in this transaction will be kept because the **SendEmail** subflow is configured to continue without rollback.
 Even though the exception is re-thrown, the initial microflow call is configured for custom without rollback; therefore, none of the changes will be reverted.
 The process will just take the error flow instead of the default flow.
 | {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/green.png" >}} | Transaction initiated by subflow – at the start of the subflow, a new transaction is initiated.
 Any changes made in this transaction will be reverted because the activities in the **SendEmail** subflow use default error handling.

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/18580946.png" width="600px">}}
+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/18580946.png" width="550px">}}

 ## 6 Inspecting Errors

-When an error occurs inside a microflow, under the hood a Java exception is raised that contains information about the error that occurred.
+When an error occurs inside a microflow, under the hood, a Java exception is raised that contains information about the error that occurred.
 Inside a custom error handler (as in, after an error handling flow), you can inspect the type of this Java exception as well as several other properties.
 Every microflow contains two predefined error objects, `$latestError` and `$latestSoapFault`. `$latestError` is an object of entity **System.Error**, while `$latestSoapFault` is an object of entity **System.SoapFault**, which is a specialization of **System.Error**.

 In a custom error handler that is executed after an error occurs, `$latestError` is set to an object containing information about the error that occurred.
 If the error is a SOAP fault (an error that occurs as a result of a web service call), `$latestSoapFault` is set to an object that contains more specific information about the SOAP fault.
 Otherwise, `$latestSoapFault` is `empty`.